Skip Navigation Links

 Extra Tactics Cards

-With this option, if a gang has a lower Crew Rating than their opponent, they may draw 1 or more additional Tactics Cards based upon the differences in Crew Rating as indicated by the Underdog Tactics Cards Bonus table.
+With this option, if a gang has a lower Crew Rating than their opponent, they may select / draw and keep 1 or more additional Tactics Cards based upon the differences in Crew Rating as indicated by the Underdog Tactics Cards Bonus table.
+For instance, if a scenario said to select and keep 2 Tactics Cards to form a hand, an Unfavored Underdog with this option would select and keep 3 Tactics Cards for their hand.

 Underdog Tactics Cards Bonus